KHAPTENOMARYON1/alx-pre_course/README.md

-# This file is mandatory in all ALX School projects
+# It is the only time you are allowed to update